tiohtiakestrike/tiohtiakestrike/README.md

 3. Make your changes and test them locally

+4. Deploy a preview (optional but recommended):
+   - Use [Netlify Drop](https://app.netlify.com/drop) to quickly deploy your fork
+   - Or use [Vercel](https://vercel.com/), [GitHub Pages](https://pages.github.com/), or any other static hosting service
+   - This creates a live preview link you can share

-4. Submit a pull request with a clear description of your changes
+5. Submit a pull request with:
+   - A clear description of your changes
+   - A preview link (if available) so reviewers can see your changes in action

 ## 📧 Contact